-Although progress is being made globally, many women and girls who experience physical and sexual violence still lack access to quality multi-sectoral services.
-These services are essential as they provide much-needed support to survivors of violence, by keeping them safe, providing health care for their injuries, responding to their sexual and reproductive health needs, including provision of post-rape care and counselling, and facilitating their access to the police and justice system.
-Particularly vulnerable groups—such as migrants, women living with disabilities, indigenous women or women living in remote areas—have even more limited options and often lack access to basic services.
+Many women and girls who experience physical and sexual violence still lack access to quality multi-sectoral services.
+These services are essential as they provide much-needed support to survivors of violence by keeping them safe, providing health care for their injuries, responding to their sexual and reproductive health needs, including the provision of post-rape care and counselling, and facilitating their access to the police and justice system.
+Particularly vulnerable groups—such as migrants, women living with disabilities, indigenous women or women living in remote areas—have even more limited options and often lack access to essential services.

 Despite extensive commitment by women’s organisations, governments and other partners, many women and girls subjected to various forms of violence still lack access to essential services.
 This lack of access to such services by women and girls means they continue to suffer from violence's physical and mental impacts.
 To improve the quality of and access to essential multi-sectorial services, UN Women has partnered with four UN agencies (UNFPA, WHO, UNDP and UNODC) to develop the Joint Global Programme on Essential Services.

 UN Women is committed to ensuring ongoing improvement in providing services for women and girls experiencing violence.
 UN Women supports partners across disciplines to apply the principles of a rights-based, survivor-centred approach that addresses the needs of survivors.
 Partners we engage with and support include women’s ministries, social welfare, police, justice, health, education and labour actors and more.
 This includes developing multi-sectoral coordination and referral systems and mechanisms, capacity building, and developing guidelines and protocols to sustainable approaches to supporting survivors.